-GOAL 1: Foster and promote sustainability practices
+GOAL 1: Foster and promote sustainability practices.

-Strategy 1.1: Create standards that require and incentivize the implementation of Low Impact Development techniques (LID) and that incorporate Green Stormwater Infrastructure features (GSI), solar covered parking, electric car charging stations amongst others.
+Strategy 1.1: Create standards that require and incentivize the implementation of Low Impact Development techniques, solar covered parking, and electric vehicle charging stations.

-Strategy 1.2: Create development regulations for outdoor lighting fixtures that mitigate light pollution to maintain dark skies in concert with local efforts as applicable
+Strategy 1.2: Create development regulations for outdoor lighting fixtures that mitigate light pollution to maintain dark skies in concert with local efforts as applicable.

-Strategy 1.3: Encourage renewable energy integration in new development and County facilities
+Strategy 1.3: Encourage renewable energy integration in new development and County facilities.

-Strategy 1.4: Update the development code to include a recommended plant list of native and regionally adapted plants suited for Los Alamos.
+Strategy 1.4: Update the Development Code to include a recommended plant list of native and regionally adapted plants suited for Los Alamos.